Do You Have Hormonal Imbalance?

 Our hormones play a major role in our body and effect how we look, feel, and function.
-Life stressors from working long hours, taking care of the family, commuting, poor sleep, unhealthy eating habits, environmental toxins and other forms of physical and emotional stress can disrupt our natural hormone balance leading to fatigue, sexual dysfunction, insomnia, having difficulty losing weight, mood changes, or simply not feeling like yourself.
+Life stressors from working long hours, taking care of the family, commuting, poor sleep, unhealthy eating habits, environmental toxins and other forms of physical and emotional stress can disrupt our natural hormone balance leading to fatigue, menstrual irregularities, insomnia, having difficulty losing weight, mood changes, or simply not feeling like yourself.

 Do you have one or more of the following symptoms?